Anti-Bullying Week: ‘Reach Out’

-This week (16th to 20th November), millions of children across the UK will take part in Anti-Bullying Week – organised each year by the Anti-Bullying Alliance.
-The Alliance is a coalition of organisations and individuals, working together to stop bullying and create safer environments in which children and young people can live, grow, play and learn.
+This week millions of children across the UK are taking part in Anti-Bullying Week, which is organised each year by the Anti-Bullying Alliance, a coalition of organisations and individuals who work together to stop bullying and create safer environments in which children and young people can live, grow, play and learn.
 The week starts with Odd Socks Day where adults and children wear odd socks to celebrate what makes us all unique.

 There is a strong link between mental health and bullying … young people who have experienced bullying are more likely to experience mental health issues and those who have mental health issues are more likely to be bullied”The Anti-Bullying Alliance

 Feeling safe, secure and valued is essential to children’s mental wellbeing and healthy development.
 As parents, carers, teachers and friends, we can all help to stop, and prevent, bullying – but sometimes it can be difficult to know where to begin.

 Pat Capel – classroom teacher of 25 years and trained HG psychotherapist – shares invaluable insights and clear techniques that can be applied in any situation.
 By approaching bullying behaviour – and its consequences – through the lens of unmet emotional needs, Pat shows how the HG approach sheds light on why bullying behaviour happens, and unlocks practical and effective strategies for preventing – and stopping – it.